To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 The results are interpreted by a nuclear medicine physician and the patient's physician.

 Every precaution is taken, and exposure to radiation is:

-Note: Some procedures are restricted during pregnancy and breast-feeding because a safe dose for the mother may be too high for the baby.
+Some procedures are restricted during pregnancy and breastfeeding because a safe dose for the mother may be too high for the baby.
 And, there may be some risk involved with any procedure that exposes you to radiation.

-Ask the member of the nuclear medicine team if you have any doubts or worries.
+Ask a member of the nuclear medicine team if you have any doubts or worries.
 Their job is to help you.